What Does a Stronger Passport vs. a Weaker Passport Mean?

 • By paying a visa fee,

-• By outlining and submitting a travel plan (a list of where they'll go and where they'll stay during the trip)
+• By submitting a travel plan (a list of where they'll go and where they'll stay during the trip)

-The requirements vary from one country to another, but in any case, there is no guarantee that their tourist visa will be approved.
+The specific requirements will vary from one country to another, but in any case, there is no guarantee that a tourist visa application will be approved.
+Holders of weaker passports could be preparing everything for months in advance, have more than enough money set aside for the trip, and there is still a possibility that they won't be allowed to go.